castellanosr/ajo-custom-gifts/pages/contact.md

 section: contact
 intro_paragraph: |-

-If you have any questions about products, any special requests, or concerns, pleas contact me.
+  If you have any questions about products, special requests, or concerns, please do not hesitate to contact me.
 ---

 **Send us a message**